Can You Do a Wire Transfer from a Credit Card?

 Also, most card credit issuers charge a separate, higher APR for cash advances.
 And in most cases, interest begins accruing on cash advances as soon as they post, so there is no way to avoid paying interest.

-Every credit card charges different rates for cash advances, and your specific card’s charges can be found in its Schumer Box.
+Every credit card charges different rates for cash advances, and your specific card’s charges can be found in its Schumer Box — that helpful table or “box” found on credit card agreements that summarizes fees and interest rates.
 All other fees for the card will also be outlined there.

 Paying for a wire transfer doesn’t have to come with added cash advance fees attached.
 Every wire transfer provider — be it a bank or a separate financial services company — has its own fee outline, and money may be saved by paying via bank account, debit card or cash.